snow6oy/rankingsApiBal/README.md

 | VM     | no             | yes         | yes        |
 | Native | no             | no          | yes        |

-But then anyway it turned out that minikube on Windows was necessary anywany.
+But then anyway it turned out that minikube on Windows was necessary aaaanyway.
 Because when Docker Desktop and minikube are running simultaneously Windows ran out of RAM.
 To side-step this I used the docker daemon that runs inside minikube and stopped Docker Desktop.

 In this design, I also like the separation between WSL and Windows.
 It means that when I come to actually deploy to a cloud, I only need to reconfigure the clients on WSL.
 Windows is acting like a fake cloud :)